 Great Place to Live in 2016

 It’s not that uncommon at all, actually.
-Depending on how you would like to count it, roughly 12-14% of all Americans move each year.
+Depending on how you would like to count it, roughly 12-14% of Americans move yearly.
 That’s roughly 40 million people who will pack up their things and head out to a different dot on the map.

 Some of you will move for a job, but some will move because they are tired of where they are at.
 So how do you decide?
 Where should you move to?
 Where will you be able to find people like you?
 Where will your chances be greater at finding meaningful employment?